 Wake up early for the 6 am bus to Te Anau and Te Anau Downs, catch the boat to Glade Wharf, and hike the Milford track for 3 miles to Clinton Hut (9 hours total).
 Have your bug spray ready once you get off the boat.

 If you’re going to spend two weeks in New Zealand, one of the Great Walks should definitely be on your list!

 Important note: If you have hopes of doing one of the Great Walks, you’ll need to plan well ahead because they book out pretty early on.
 We booked the day the reservations opened and had no issues.
 There is also the option to do a guided trek with nicer accommodations and meals cooked for you, for a substantial price difference, but they tend to have more availability.

-Also, the first day of the hike is misleading.
+The first day of the hike is misleading.
 It’s short, it’s flat, it’s easy.
 The rest of the trek leaves you with ~10 miles a day, climbing up and down.
 It’s not terrible, but it’s not a stroll in the park!
-Clinton Hut has 2 buildings that accommodate 20 people in each, and one main room for cooking and socializing.
+Clinton Hut has 2 buildings that accommodate 20 people in each and one main room for cooking and socializing.

 Hike day 4 of the Milford Sound Trek on to Sandfly Point.
 Catch the boat to Milford Sound, and the bus back to Queenstown (10 hours).

 Day 4 of the Milford Sound Trek is pretty flat the whole way so we moved pretty quickly and made it to the dock for the 1:00 boat.
 There are often day-hikers who come in from the sound, and they get first priority on the 1:00 boat but as the first of the through-hikers to get to Sandfly Point (we were really motivated to get to Milford Sound and drink a beer), all 5 of us were lucky to make it on the first boat.
 Don’t worry, there’s also a 1:30 and a 2:00.